An epidemic model in inhomogeneous environment: Virus spread model as a random subtree of a MGW

-Conversely, the event of termination at time $o(n)$ in the virus spread model converges to the event of extinction in the multitype Galton-Watson process. \end{lemma} \begin{proof} The first claim follows directly from the construction.
+Conversely, the event of termination at time $o(n)$ in the epidemic model converges to the event of extinction in the multitype Galton-Watson process. \end{lemma} \begin{proof} The first claim follows directly from the construction.
 The converse claim is a consequence of Lemma \ref{lem:taun-eps}. \end{proof}